nikodunk/blog/_writing/2025-06-10-DIY-Serverless-(coreOS-+-dokploy).md

 date: 2026-05-24 08:00:00 -0700
 ---

-The hosting landscape is a gradient between low-cost, high-maintenance and high-cost, low-maintenance.
-The sequence is roughly: full-on VPS => Heroku platform-as-a-service => containers alone like Lightsail => serverless functions like on Vercel, Firebase, Cloudflare Workers.
+The hosting landscape ranges from low-cost, high-maintenance to high-cost, low-maintenance solutions.
+The sequence is roughly as in the image below: full-on VPS => Heroku platform-as-a-service => containers services like Lightsail => serverless functions like on Vercel, Firebase, Cloudflare Workers.

 ![](/assets/flatcar-dokploy/landscape.jpg)